We will run trains every Sunday and Bank Hol Monday until September 24th

 Join us!

 We are always seeking railway minded enthusiasts to help us run the popular railway in the park.
 You don’t require any specific skills, just a willingness to learn and an eagerness to take part.
-Jobs you could do include ticket inspection, platform attendant/dispatcher and, after training, guard.
+Jobs you could do include ticket inspection, platform attendant/dispatcher and, after training, guard and, later, driver.
 There are minimum age requirements for drivers and guards.
 Enquire at the booking office on any train running day for further info.
 We are also seeking people who might like to assist our grounds maintenance team ie Richard the Gardener.
 If you’d like to get outdoors and do some good in the park, come and talk to us...